mkarsalan/GIT-PIR/README.md

 This would create `results_tor_repos_with_equal_chunk_size.csv` in `results/` directory

-## Reproducing results from the paper
+## Generating graphs from the paper

-Once the results are generated, run the python notebook `Graphs.ipynb` in `results` directory.
+Once the results are generated, run the jupyter notebook `Graphs.ipynb` in `results` directory, to generate the graphs.